ravalenr/ca2-algorithms-constructs/README.md

 ### Important Notes:
-- Make sure `Applicants_Form - Sample data file for read.txt` is in the project root directory
+- Make sure `Applicants_Form.txt` is in the project root directory
 - All classes must be in the `CA_2` package

 ## Key Features Explained